Choose another lake

 Average

-Approximately 28% of the adult bass in the sample exceeded the 14” minimum length.
-Average body condition remained above the lake management plan target.
-Electrofishing catch rates remained high and well above the lake management minimum target.
-Recent surveys have collected many bass in the 9” – 14” size group and the size structure of the bass population could improve in the coming years if these smaller fish continue to grow.
+Approximately 32% of the adult bass in the sample exceeded the 14” minimum length limit and the percentage of bass in the 15” – 20” size class increased from 10% in 2023 to 16% in 2024.
+Average body condition remained above the lake management plan target (Wr=91).
+Electrofishing catch rates remained high at 282 per hour, compared to 287 per hour in 2023.
+Recent surveys have collected many bass in the 9” – 14” size class and fish in this size class were again prevalent in 2024.
 However, abundant numbers of bass in this size range may be helping to promote the quality panfishery at Ramsey Lake.
-In 2024, most bass over the 14” minimum length limit should weight 1.5 – 4 pounds.
+The bass population does not appear to have been negatively impacted by the 2024 fish kill and the overall size structure has shifted slightly towards an increased percentage of adult bass in the 15” – 18” size range.
+In 2025, most bass over the 14” minimum length limit should weight 1.3 – 4 pounds.

 REDEAR SUNFISH